 We recommend their pork cheeks over the beef stew.
 Both dishes were tasty, but we thought the beer sauce in the beef was a little too sweet.
 We found the beer sauce in the pork to be more balanced and flavorful.
 It was a Tuesday night when we ate at Leffe, but it was still surprisingly quiet as there were just a few other tables occupied in the large restaurant.
 Perhaps too many people were hung over from the previous night’s festivities!

 We were a little worried Cafe Leffe would only have Anheuser Busch-Inbev products but to our surprise they had extensive alternatives including a large Trappist beer selection (monk made beer), with great offerings like Westmalle Tripel, Achel and Orval.
 We typically don’t eat at chain restaurants, but Cafe Leffe turned out to be a worthwhile exception.
 You can also find Cafe Leffe in Brussels and many towns around Belgium.
 Incidentally, Anheuser Busch-Inbev is headquartered in Leuven and now accounts for a whopping 25% of the world’s beer production!

 Renting Bicycles in Leuven

-Aside from Leuven, Antwerp also makes for a great alternative stay to Brussels as it’s just 30 minutes by train, with frequent service all around.
-It’s also really close to Brussels airport and a beautiful town with lots to do.
-Antwerp is bigger than Leuven, but still smaller than Brussels.
+Aside from Leuven, Antwerp also makes for a great alternative stay to Brussels.
+It’s just 30 minutes by train, with a very frequent schedule.
+It’s also really close to Brussels airport.
+Antwerp is a beautiful town with lots to do.
+Antwerp is a larger city than Leuven, but still smaller than Brussels.
 Read our article on Romantic Day Trips from Brussels for more ideas on where to go in Belgium!